Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Finally, if you prefer to stay in an apartment, click here to check the apartments available in Bucharest.

-When to go to Bucharest
+Best time to visit to Bucharest

 I went there in June and it was perfect.
 It wasn’t too hot yet.
 May and September are also good months to go to Bucharest.
 You can go during the winter but you need to know it’s very cold!
+If you spend some time in Romania, you should definitely go to Timisoara!
+Here’s a guide with all the things to do in Timisoara!

 Bucharest travel tips